Crafting stories is fun, sharing them is even better

 Born and raised in Malaysia, I’ve now lived more years in England than my birth country.
 I got married in England and had my 2 beautiful sons in England.

 Like most children, my first taste of stories came from the smorgasbord of European fairy tales.
 And I was lucky enough to have the added flavour of Hindu mythological tales.
-This led to a steady diet of fantasy.
-From all that foodie reference, you might think that I enjoy eating – and you would be right!
+This led to a stead diet of fantasy.
+From all that foodie reference, you might think I enjoy eating.
+You think right!

-There were times my writing suffered through hard times – losing my parents, getting divorced – but it always helped me re-focus, providing an outlet for my inner turmoil.
+It wasn’t until my mid-20s that I tentatively attempted to write.
+And it fast became an obsession.
+There were times my writing suffered – losing my parents, getting divorced – but it always helped me re-focus, providing an outlet for my inner turmoil.

-Having always read to the boys, I’m happy that they share my love of stories.
+Having always read to my boys, I’m happy they share my love of stories.
 Both make up their own; Gordon writes fanfiction, and as for some of Liam’s ideas, I wish I’d thought of them!
-And he ‘stores’ it all in his memory; he doesn’t write any of it down yet has no trouble remembering all the details.
-I can’t even manage the weekly grocery shop without a list!
-Jealous?
-Me??